The saga of the conditions that led to the establishment of LeMoyne-Owen College trace back to 1862.

 Later, Dr. Francis Julian LeMoyne, a life member of the American Missionary Association and a prominent physician of Washington, Pennsylvania, made a generous financial gift to the school.

-The school was renamed in his honor as the LeMoyne Normal and Commercial School, acquired its present site in 1914, and finally chartered by the State of Tennessee as a four-year degree granting institution in 1934.
+The school was renamed in his honor as the LeMoyne Normal and Commercial School, acquired its present site in 1914, and was finally chartered by the State of Tennessee as a four-year degree-granting institution in 1934.

 The two schools merged in 1968, forming LeMoyne-Owen College and reinforcing their shared purpose of combining a liberal arts education with career training in a Christian setting.

 LeMoyne-Owen College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
-The 4-year Liberal Arts College provides a liberal arts core curriculum which develops in students important life skills and training in:
+The 4-year Liberal Arts College provides a liberal arts core curriculum that develops students’ important life skills and training in:

 LeMoyne-Owen College occupies a beautifully landscaped campus in South Memphis.
-It’s diverse, multi-ethnic student body come from both the United States and several foreign countries.
+Its diverse, multi-ethnic student body comes from around the United States and several foreign countries.

-Campus visits should be scheduled at least two weeks in advance and are offered Monday-Friday at 10 am and 2 pm.
+Campus visits should be scheduled at least two weeks in advance.
+They are offered Monday-Friday at 10 am and 2 pm.